-The Melbourne School of Continental Philosophy is an independent teaching and research organisation housed in the School of Historical and Philosophical Studies at the University of Melbourne.
+The Melbourne School of Continental Philosophy is an independent teaching and research organisation.
 Below is an attempt by Cameron Shingleton, one of our founding members, to express the spirit in which the MSCP was conceived.

 MSCP - Why and Wherefore?
 An Introduction

 MSCP was set up in 2002 by a group of mildly disaffected postgrad students from the University of Melbourne philosophy department, whose ideas about university life, once formulated, drew support from well beyond the cloisters and compounds of unimelb.com – to the surprise of some and the pleasure of many.
 It was set up to resist the spirit of hidebound conventionality prevalent in the modern day Australian academy in general and in university philosophy departments in particular.

 What is meant by conventionality here?
 The rough consensus (at times unspoken) four years ago was that large swathes of philosophy-related activity are in a state of ongoing low-level crisis, a state of crisis which current funding systems, grant allocations, research schemes, teaching and assessment regimes are all part of.
 The Humanities and Arts as a whole, philosophy included, have been set a formidable task – that of justifying themselves in strictly utilitarian, economically rational terms.
 And they have tended to do this by fairly uniform methods – by adopting a corporatist mentality; and by defining all activity in procedural, preferably quantifiable terms, from research output to teaching standards to levels of student ardour.